 - Physical evidence

 The 7 P’s of marketing are carefully crafted strategies and practices companies use to drive business and effectively promote their products.
-This article will provide a comprehensive overview of each of the 7 P’s and offer guidance on using them effectively, with examples to demonstrate their use.
+This article will provide a comprehensive overview of each of the 7 P’s of marketing and offer guidance on using them effectively.

 - Market Positioning.